Humboldt Hill, California

 Census-designated place in Humboldt County, California, U.S.

 Humboldt Hill is a census-designated place (CDP) in Humboldt County, California, United States.
 Humboldt Hill rises to an elevation of 636 ft.
 The population was 3,498 at the 2020 census, up from 3,414 at the 2010 census.
 The area is in the 95503 zip code and part of unincorporated Eureka.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 4.2 sqmi, over 99% of it land.
+According to the United States Census Bureau, the CDP has a total area of 4.2 sqmi, over 99% land.
 The neighborhood of Spruce Point is located 1.5 mi northeast of Fields Landing, at an elevation of 49 ft.

 Demographics

 Humboldt Hill first appeared as a census designated place in the 1990 U.S. census.